hannahmetzler/hannahmetzler.github.io/emomis.md

 ### Pre-prints

 * Lühring, J.\*, Shetty, A.\*, Koschmieder, C., Garcia, D., Waldherr, A., & Metzler, H. (2023).
 Emotions in misinformation studies: Distinguishing affective state from emotional response and misinformation recognition from acceptance.
 PsyArXiv. [https://doi.org/10.31234/osf.io/udqms](https://doi.org/10.31234/osf.io/udqms).
 [Data, Code, Pre-registration & SI](https://osf.io/tgzxr/).

+### Publications

+* **Metzler, H.**, & Garcia, D. (2023).
+[Social drivers and algorithmic mechanisms on digital media.](https://doi.org/10.1177/17456916231185057) _Perspectives on Psychological Science 0_(0). https://doi.org/10.1177/17456916231185057.

+## Internships

+* June-August 2023: Ruggero Lazzaroni from RWTH Aachen did a summer research internship at the CSH, funded by an Erasmus scholraship, to investigate the validity of the NewsGuard news reliability ratings
+* Since September 2023: Adam Urosevic joined us for an internship with Jula Lühring on reconstructing the Austrian Twitter network around political news, in relation to the reliability of news shared.